MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-rich-activation.md

 All apps support the Launch activation kind by default.
 Unlike UWP, the Windows App SDK Launch activation kind includes command line launches.
 Apps can register for additional activation kinds in several ways.

-- All apps that use the Windows App SDK can register (and unregister) for additional activation kinds via APIs in the Windows App SDK version of AppLifecycle.
+- Unpackaged apps that use the Windows App SDK can register (and unregister) for additional activation kinds via APIs in the Windows App SDK version of AppLifecycle.
 - Unpackaged apps can continue to register for additional activation kinds using the traditional method of writing registry keys.
 - Packaged apps can register for additional activation kinds via entries in their application manifest.